Key Country Contacts

 Korea is a significant market for U.S. small and medium-sized companies, which make up a majority of U.S. businesses exporting to Korea.

-Korea is a $1.5 trillion economy and its commercial relationship with the United States is largely complementary.
-In 2012, two-way trade between the two countries totaled over $101 billion.
-In 2012, U.S. goods exports to Korea were $42.3.
+Korea is a $1.3 trillion economy and its commercial relationship with the United States is largely complementary.
+In 2014, two-way trade between the two countries totaled over $114.1 billion.
+In 2014, U.S. goods exports to Korea were $44.5 billion, a 6.8 percent increase from 2013.

 There are over 1.6 million Korean-Americans in the United States.
 There is also a large population of Korean students studying at higher education institutions across the U.S. Korean visitors enter the United States via the U.S. Visa Waiver Program.